rensamatar/TDACardReader/README.md

 react-native link
 react-native run-android
 ```
 And install TDAService.apk to android device.
-You can download from Google play service..
+You can download from Google play service.
 Because it need from TDA library.

 ## Running the tests

 You can run the app and test..

 Click `Install license` and this will download license file.
 After prepare card reader message show
 Connect the reader to device and click `Read card` then we will see the result text.
 Click `Read image` will load Base64 string and convert to image file.
 If click `Clear` it should stop the TDAService and clear the result data.

 ### Methods